aripekka/pyTTE/README.md

 # pyTTE v.1.0
 Package to calculate diffraction curves of deformed crystals by numerically integrating the 1D Takagi-Taupin equation.
+For derivative work please cite:

+Ari-Pekka Honkanen and Simo Huotari, "General method to calculate the elastic deformation and X-ray diffraction properties of bent crystal wafers" (2020) Submitted to IUCrJ. https://arxiv.org/abs/2006.04952

 ### Requirements
 PyTTE works on both Python 3 and Python 2.
 However, Python 2 support is not guaranteed on future versions.